 If your pagination occurs on scroll (as is the case with the

 infiniteHits widget), make sure you still provide a “show more” link that uses plain URLs.

 <head> of your page to infer the relationship between component URLs in a paginated series.
 These elements can be helpful, but they’re not an indexing signal for all search engines.

 Your category URLs are referenced in a sitemap

-If you’re not using a content management system (CMS) that automatically generates a sitemap for you, then you can generate one based on your Algolia indices.
+If you’re not using a content management system (CMS) that automatically generates a sitemap for you, you can generate one based on your Algolia indices.

 Your widget’s markup is semantic

-For example, we recommend you use heading elements (
+For example, use heading elements (

 h6) for headings, paragraph elements (